nrfconnect/sdk-nrf/doc/nrf/ug_thread_configuring.rst

 To use the Thread protocol in |NCS|, set the following Kconfig options:

-* :option:`CONFIG_NETWORKING` - This option enables the generic link layer and the IP networking support.
+* :kconfig:`CONFIG_NETWORKING` - This option enables the generic link layer and the IP networking support.
-* :option:`CONFIG_NET_L2_OPENTHREAD` - This option enables the OpenThread stack required for the correct operation of the Thread protocol and allows you to use it.
+* :kconfig:`CONFIG_NET_L2_OPENTHREAD` - This option enables the OpenThread stack required for the correct operation of the Thread protocol and allows you to use it.
-* :option:`CONFIG_MPSL` - This option enables the :ref:`nrfxlib:mpsl` (MPSL) implementation, which provides services for both :ref:`single-protocol and multi-protocol implementations <ug_thread_architectures>`.
+* :kconfig:`CONFIG_MPSL` - This option enables the :ref:`nrfxlib:mpsl` (MPSL) implementation, which provides services for both :ref:`single-protocol and multi-protocol implementations <ug_thread_architectures>`.

 .. _ug_thread_configuring_basic_building: